galniv-armis/scheduler/README.md

 ## Features & Code Refactors
 1. Add a UI to the service.
 2. Support authentication of users & role based permissions.
+3. Add type validation for cronTime in the mongoDB schema.
-3. Add a separate interface for Jobs & extend it in ScheduledJobs (as I later realized the immediate jobs don't really belong to this type).
+4. Add a separate interface for Jobs & extend it in ScheduledJobs (as I later realized the immediate jobs don't really belong to this type).

 ## Testing & CI
 1. Improve the unit tests to not really wait for crons to fire.